xivjpraids/xivjpraids/terminology.md

 This is a subset of Aim to clear (A2C) parties.
 In this case, only one player in the party has not cleared the encounter, and the party leader is explicitly looking for players who have cleared the encounter to help.

+### Mercenary Runs/傭兵

+The party leader is offering gil in exchange for clearing the fight, oftentimes with extra stipulations (e.g: they will claim the mount if it drops, or they want the weapon coffer).

+Players that join are expected to be comfortable with the encounter, and meet the stipulations (e.g: not cleared for the week if the party lead wants Savage loot.)

 ### Reclear/Weekly clear/消化